Methods in Numerical Cognition Workshop

 Talks Find the order of the talks and the abstracts.

-Slides We will ask the presenters to upload their slides to the OSF Meetings page of the workshop.
+Slides Find the slides at the OSF Meetings page of the workshop.

 Schedule Because the talks have a limited time (10 minutes) but not the discussion, it is not possible to tell the exact starting time of the specific talks.
 The workshop starts at 10am, and we estimate to finish it by 7pm, but exact timing depends on the discussions of the talks.
 Time of the breaks are approximations, we will start the break at the nearest planned time when a discussion ends.